idelfonsog2/idelfonsog2.github.io/README.md

 ---
 ### **`Hero World`**

-Creating a test case for a new park for The Walt Disney company in order to track schedules and budgeting for the construction of all the projects.
+Creating a test case for a new park for The Walt Disney Company in order to track schedules and budgeting for the construction of all the projects.

 Our dev team was able to implement a database using normalization, which helps identifies the identities inside the projects.
-We developed process of Table Creation, Views, Stored Procedures, Triggers.
-During the project we learned how an activity relates to a project, how a project can have many employees, and how a firm can own many employees.
-This is done using the concept of relational database.
+We developed a process of Table Creation, Views, Stored Procedures, Triggers.
+During the project we learned how the activity relates to a project, how a project can have many employees, and how a firm can own many employees.
+This is done using the concept of a relational database.

 **tech**: MySQL*